-If you wait till the last minute to schedule your appointment, it is possible that my schedule will be full, and UGS policy does NOT allow you to meet with another CSA advisor for registration advising.
+If you wait till the last minute to schedule your appointment, it is possible that your advisor’s schedule will be full, and UGS policy does NOT allow you to meet with another CSA&CC advisor for registration advising.

 If you have not spoken with your advisor, you will not be able to get your bar cleared for registration, which means you will register late.
-I want you to get the best shot at the classes you want, so please call 512.232.8400 as soon as possible to schedule your appointment.
+Call 512.232.8400 as soon as possible to schedule your appointment.
 Our friendly front desk staff will be available to answer your call Mon.-Fri. from 8 a.m.-5 p.m.

 Important Registration Tidbits:

-• Registration for fall and summer classes begins April 15th and ends April 26th (but, of course, you will have specific access times within that period).
+• Registration for Spring classes occurs between October 28 and November 8th (but, of course, you will have specific access times within that period).

-• You may check your specific registration access times in early April by visiting your Registration Information Sheet (RIS).
-They are not posted yet.
+• You may check your specific registration access times now by visiting your Registration Information Sheet (RIS).

-• If you have priority registration (e.g., Longhorn Scholars, Longhorn Link, registered with SSD), it’s likely your registration time will start April 15th, so making an appointment with me early is very IMPORTANT.
+• If you have priority registration (e.g., Longhorn Scholars, Discovery Scholars, NCAA Athletes, Longhorn Link, registered with SSD), it’s likely your registration time will start October 28th, so making an appointment with your advisor early is very IMPORTANT.

 • After scheduling your appointment, write it down or put a reminder in your cell phone so you don’t forget.
-If you do not show up for your appointment (“no-show”), you may have a difficult time getting another one, as my calendar might be full.
-If you no-show 3 times, you will not be allowed to schedule another appointment until after registration.
+If you do not show up for your appointment (“no-show”), you may have a difficult time getting another one, as your advisor’s calendar might be full.
+If you no-show 3 times, you will not be allowed to schedule another appointment until the last day of registration.

 • See more tips for registration here.